Freedom of Sound

 Freedom of Sound is the third solo studio album by Bret Michaels, lead vocalist of the rock band Poison.
-Released on January 1, 2005, the album marks Michaels’ first fully country-oriented project, blending elements of contemporary country and Southern rock.
-It includes nine newly recorded songs, two previously unreleased tracks from his 1995 Country Demos sessions, and seven songs drawn from earlier solo releases.
+Released on August 7, 2005, the album marks Michaels' first fully country-oriented project, blending elements of contemporary country and Southern rock.
+It includes nine newly recorded songs, two previously unreleased tracks from his 1995 Country Demos sessions, two songs never officially released on a studio album and five songs drawn from earlier solo releases.

 Three singles were released between 2004 and 2005.
-The lead single, "All I Ever Needed" featuring Jessica Andrews, became Michaels’ first appearance on the Hot Country Songs chart, peaking at No. 45.
-Although the singles "Right Now, Right Here" and "Open Road" did not chart, Michaels performed both during the third season of Nashville Star, where he served as a judge.
+The lead single, "All I Ever Needed" featuring Jessica Andrews, became Michaels' first appearance on the Hot Country Songs chart, peaking at No. 45.
+While the singles "Right Now, Right Here" and "Open Road" were both performed live during the third season of Nashville Star, when Michaels served as a judge.

 Background

-Michaels’ interest in country music dates back to the mid-1990s.
+Michaels' interest in country music dates back to the mid-1990s.
 In 1995, while living in Nashville during production of his film A Letter from Death Row, he recorded a set of country tracks with producer Buddy Killen.
 The songs remained unreleased until unauthorized bootlegs surfaced on eBay in 2000, prompting Michaels to officially issue the tracks as the Country Demos EP.

 Through the early 2000s, Michaels increasingly described his musical approach as a hybrid of rock and country influences.
-He cited George Strait, Hank Williams Jr., Travis Tritt, Tim McGraw, Montgomery Gentry, Rascal Flatts, Johnny Cash, and Jeffrey Steele among his frequent influences.
-His 2004 collaboration with Steele, "Good Year for the Outlaw," reached No. 54 on the Hot Country Songs chart.
+He cited George Strait, Hank Williams Jr., Travis Tritt, Tim McGraw, Montgomery Gentry, Rascal Flatts, Johnny Cash, and Jeffrey Steele among his influences.
+His 2004 collaboration with Steele, "Good Year for the Outlaw", reached No. 54 on the Hot Country Songs chart.

-By 2004, Michaels’ profile in Nashville had grown substantially.
-He contributed backing vocals to the No. 1 single "When the Sun Goes Down" by Kenny Chesney and Uncle Kracker, later appearing with the pair on "Last Night Again."
+By 2004, Michaels' profile in Nashville had grown substantially.
+He contributed backing vocals to the number-one single "When the Sun Goes Down" by Kenny Chesney and Uncle Kracker, later appearing with the pair on "Last Night Again".
 He also performed at the CMA Music Festival with Chris Cagle and took part in a related NASCAR promotional event hosted by Kyle Busch.
-In 2005, Michaels produced Forty5 South’s album and directed the music video for its lead single “We’re Country Because We Can,” also contributing guest vocals.
+In 2005, Michaels produced Forty5 South's album and directed the music video for its lead single "We're Country Because We Can", also contributing guest vocals.

 In interviews with The Bay City Times and The Buffalo News, Michaels emphasized that Freedom of Sound represented a natural continuation of his songwriting rather than a stylistic break:

-"I’m sort of a mixture of Aerosmith and Johnny Cash.
+"I'm sort of a mixture of Aerosmith and Johnny Cash.
 I grew up liking rock, southern rock and country.
 Each song has a different feel.
 I never want to get in the studio and make it a job; it just keeps the sound fresh."

-"It’s not that big of a departure from what I did on the previous record Songs of Life.
-This album is not a country album; it’s a rock record with some contemporary country and southern rock songs on it.
+"It's not that big of a departure from what I did on the previous record Songs of Life.
+This album is not a country album; it's a rock record with some contemporary country and southern rock songs on it.
 'Open Road' is not that much different from 'Fallen Angel', and 'All I Ever Needed' is not that much different from 'Every Rose Has Its Thorn'."